Our Upcoming Events

 AC-OCAP Notice of Funding Availability (NOFA) OPEN

-The Alameda County-Oakland Community Action Partnership is pleased to announce the release of its 2015-2016 Request for Partnership (RFP) on Monday, July 7, 2014.
+The Alameda County-Oakland Community Action Partnership 2015-2016 Request for Partnership (RFP) is CLOSED.

 The goal of Alameda County-Oakland Community Action Partnership (AC-OCAP) is to maximize the impact CSBG funding throughout the City of Oakland and Alameda County (excluding the City of Berkeley) by supporting anti-poverty program and services that lift low-income individuals and families out of a life of poverty.